sympodius/org-novelist-export-templates/cubes/README.md

 # Configuration Overrides
 You can override features of the Cubes Export Templates by adding file properties to your novel's `org-novelist-config.org` file.
-This works the same way as overriding the novel's author, etc.
+Org Novelist's main documentation demonstrated this by showing how to override the novel's author, etc.

 The accepted configuration properties are listed here.
 Some will only affect the Cubes PDF Export Template, and some will only affect the Cubes ePub Export Template.
 Others will work for both.
 When an Export Template does not support a given property, it will ignore it.